wasdi-cloud/COPLAC-Hydromet-Hazards/index.rst

 In addition, the Global Flood Monitoring (`GFM`_) product offers continuous, automated monitoring of flood-affected areas worldwide, using Sentinel-1 data to detect flood extent with high spatial and temporal resolution.

 .. _GFM: https://global-flood.emergency.copernicus.eu/technical-information/glofas-gfm/

+Details concerning the CEMS are provided in the :doc:`dedicated section<copernicus_overview/copernicus_context>`.